Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

 > [!NOTE]
 >
+> - Switch
+>
+>   A switch is a network device that connects and transmits data packets between network devices.
+Depending on the network layer at which it operates, there are L2, L3 switches, and others.
+>
+>   The key features of a switch are as follows:
+>
+>   1. Packet Forwarding
+>      An L2 switch forwards packets based on MAC addresses, serving as a fundamental network switch.
+>      An L3 switch has IP routing capabilities, performing some functions of a router.
+>
+>   2. Full-Duplex Communication
+>      Switches support full-duplex communication, allowing simultaneous transmission and reception of data.
+This enhances network efficiency and speed.
+>
+>   3. VLAN Support
+>      Some advanced switches support VLAN (Virtual Local Area Network) functionality, enabling logical network segmentation.
+With VLANs, separate logical networks can exist within the same physical network environment.
+>
 > - Virtual Switch
 >
 >   A virtual switch operates within the OS like a physical switch.
 In this lab, we will configure a virtual switch using Open vSwitch and use it to connect virtual machines and containers.